 Choosing the right format depends on three things: your career goals, your experience/skill set, and specific employer’s requirements.
 So before making any choice you have to understand what you are after, what you’ve got to offer, and what employers want to see.

-As soon as job seekers figure out what type of resume they need, they are quick to search for resume templates online in order to make the resume writing process go faster.
+As soon as job seekers figure out what type of resume they need, they are quick to search for resume templates online to make the resume writing process go faster.

 Lastly, you may want to work on your additional resume versions to send along with the traditional ones (video resume, resume website, or infographic resume).
 Often it will not even be reviewed but it will never hurt.
 And it may well be that one time it will make a huge difference between you and the other candidate.